Purpose of the Resume

 One of the first steps in a successful job search is to develop your resume.
 It is important because it may be the only exposure that an employer has to you.
 A resume will not get you a job, but it may get you an interview.
 It is a critical item in the job search process, as employers use the resume to screen candidates and decide whom to interview.
 Considering that employers may only spend approximately 30 seconds or less scanning a resume, the importance of an attractive resume cannot be overemphasized.

-For resume samples and other helpful information, download our Career Resource Guide.
+For resume samples and other helpful information, stop by our office for a copy of our Career Resource Guide.

 - Use a font that is easy to read - Times New Roman, Arial or Helvetica are all good choices.